-What Happens If I Survive the Apocalypse and Only Have One Pair of Contact Lenses?
+What If You Survive the Apocalypse and Only Have One Pair of Contacts?

 My biggest fear goes something like this: The apocalypse or an apocalyptic event happens.
 There are earthquakes, asteroids, nuclear wars—whatever, it doesn’t really matter.
 After the flames finally stop raining down and the world has settled into an ashen plain of sorrow I come to a startling realization: My glasses are at home and I’m wearing monthly disposable contact lenses.

 I would be at a competative disadvantage should I ever have to enter "survival mode" without the aid of glasses or contacts.
 Even the smallest and weakest of children who happen to be blessed with normal eyesight would leap above me on the food chain.
 I would be susceptible to naturally occurring apocalyptic hurdles and booby traps —a comically obvious net placed on the ground could very easily be my downfall.

 Assuming my glasses (as well as the home in which they were sitting) were washed away by a river or lava or something equally inconvenient, I would be reliant on the lenses hugging my eyeballs to guide me through the end of the world.

 If properly cleaned and stored overnight, my contacts remain comfortable for about a month.
 Given that the apocalypse will probably be pretty dusty, I can't bank on having that much time.
 In order to prepare for this scenario, I spoke with Gary Heiting, OD, the Senior Editor of AllAboutVision.com.
 He said that, depending on the person, a pair of monthly contacts can be worn anywhere from one to three months (although three is pushing it).
 Wearing contacts longer than recommended greatly puts you at risk for serious eye infection.